 This certificate is a 15-credit program with online and in-person learning for a deeper understanding of the basic and applied aspects of epidemiology, environmental health sciences and zoonotic diseases.
 You will also select two courses that align with your academic interest or professional aspirations.

 One Health is a worldwide, multidisciplinary approach to prevention of and response to global health issues.
 It simultaneously addresses contaminants, their sources and the associated harmful impacts affecting humans, animals and the environment.
 The scope of multidisciplinary and integrated knowledge and skills that One Health encompasses elevates professional expertise to improve human health, animal health and environmental quality.

 For more than 10 years, an array of experts across Ohio State has engaged in impactful, multidisciplinary projects using a One Health approach for disease surveillance, prevention and mitigation.

-Individuals who successfully complete the Interdisciplinary Graduate Certificate in Global One Health program will be better prepared to:
+On your successful completion of the Interdisciplinary Graduate Certificate in Global One Health, you will be able to:

-- Bachelor degree or advanced degree that includes foundation courses in college-level math, biology and chemistry
+- Bachelor’s or advanced degree (includes college-level math, biology and chemistry)

 |PUBHEPI 6410||Principles of Epidemiology||3 credits (distance)|